linshaolong5240/UIKit-Catalog/README.md

 ## Customize the Appearance of Sliders

-This sample demonstrates different ways to display a `UISlider`, a control used to select a single value from a continuous range of values.
-You customize the appearance of a slider by assigning stretchable images for left-side tracking, right-side tracking, and the thumb.
+This sample demonstrates different ways to display a `UISlider`, a control you use to select a single value from a continuous range of values.
+Customize the appearance of a slider by assigning stretchable images for left-side tracking, right-side tracking, and the thumb.
 In this example, the track image is stretchable and is one pixel wide.
 Make the track images wider to provide rounded corners, but be sure to set these images' `capInsets` property to allow for the corners.

 The `configureCustomSlider` function sets up a custom slider: